-Services that are covered for you What you must pay when you get these services Medicare Part B prescription drugs \$0 copayment for each Medicare-covered service.
-These drugs are covered under Part B of Original Medicare.
-Prior Authorization is required.
-Members of our plan receive coverage for these drugs through our Applies only for all other plan.
-Covered drugs include: Medicare Part B drugs (not including Part B Multiple Sclerosis agents, drugs to treat rheumatoid arthritis, chemotherapy/radiation drugs). drugs to treat Crohn's Disease, drugs to treat psoriatic arthritis, and drugs to treat ulcerative colitis, and drugs to treat cancer Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to
+Services that are covered for you What you must pay when you get these services Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
+Members of our plan receive coverage for these drugs through our plan.
+Covered drugs include: Multiple Sclerosis agents, drugs to treat rheumatoid arthritis, drugs to treat Crohn's Disease, drugs to treat psoriatic arthritis, and drugs to treat ulcerative colitis, and drugs to treat cancer Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant • Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug

-- Antigens - Certain oral anti-cancer drugs and anti-nausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Retacrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases

-The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: www.mcsclassicare.com/en/Pages/ prescription-coverages/prescription-drug-part-b.aspx.
+Services that are covered for you What you must pay when you get these services Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Retacrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: www.mcsclassicare.com/en/Pages/prescription-coverages/prescription-drug-part-b.aspx.
 We also cover some vaccines under our Part B and Part D prescription drug benefit.
 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
 What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
 0% for Medicare Part B Radiation Drugs.
 0% for Medicare Part B Chemotherapy Drugs.
-Prior Authorization may be required.
+Prior Authorization may be required .
 Some Part B drugs may be subject to step therapy requirements.
 Step therapy is a type of prior authorization for drugs that encourages you to try the most preferred drug therapy for a medical condition, progressing to other therapies only if necessary, to promote better clinical decisions.

-Nutritionist Services

-Limited to 6 visit(s) for individual sessions every year.
+Nutritionist Services Limited to 6 visit(s) for individual sessions every year.
 All our enrollees may receive a personal evaluation and diet plan designed by a licensed dietitian according to their health needs, including exercise suggestions.
 Any vitamin, supplement or item recommended from such evaluation may not be covered.
 Please see your Providers and Pharmacies Directory for a list of available dietitians.

-If you want to change your provider after the initial visit, you should contact the plan before making any changes.
+If you want to change your provider after the initial visit, you should contact the plan before making any changes. \$0 copayment [†]

-\$0 copayment[†]